Limych/media_player.linkplay/info.md

 ## Supported features:
 - Configurable input sources list, to match choices in HA with the pyhsical inputs available on each device
-- Configurable Icecast / Shoutcast webradio streams as input sources
+- Configurable Icecast / Shoutcast webradio streams as additional input sources
 - Retrieval of current playing content metadata from Icecast / Shoutcast webradio streams and filenames on directly attached USB sticks
 - Retrieval of coverart from last.fm service based on current playing content metadata
 - Multirooom in both WiFi-Direct and Router mode, using standard 'join' and 'unjoin' service calls.